Absentee Voting for U.S. Citizens

 Returning Your Completed, Signed Ballot: Some states allow you to return your completed ballot electronically and others do not.
 If your state requires you to return paper voting forms or ballots to local election officials by mail, you can do so through international mail, professional courier service, or through the U.S. Embassy Algiers.

 If you are sending your ballot through the U.S. Embassy Algiers, ballots can be dropped off at the main entrance to the Embassy during business hours.
+You will be requested to show evidence of your U.S. citizenship, such as your U.S. passport.
 Ballots must be placed in postage paid return envelopes or in envelopes bearing sufficient U.S. domestic postage so they may be delivered to the proper local election authorities (NOTE: postage from Algeria to the United States is not required using this method).
 Please note that it can take up to four weeks for mail to reach its destination if sent through the Embassy.
 All overseas U.S. citizens are advised to submit their forms and ballots accordingly.

 Please note that all visitors to the Embassy are subject to security screening.